South Korea postpones university exam after rare earthquake

-SEOUL (Reuters) - South Korea postponed its annual university entrance exam by a week on Wednesday after a rare earthquake of 5.4 magnitude rattled the country, shaking buildings and causing damage but no deaths or injuries.
+SEOUL (Reuters) - South Korea postponed its annual university entrance exam by a week on Wednesday after a rare earthquake rattled the country, shaking buildings and causing damage but no deaths.

 Minister of Education Kim Sang-kon said the hugely competitive exam, scheduled for Thursday, would be postponed for the first time ever because of a natural disaster.
 It was the country’s second-biggest earthquake on record.